opalmedapps/docs/docs/development/local-dev-setup.md

 #### Create a new Firebase project

 1. Open the [Firebase Console](https://console.firebase.google.com)
-1. Click on "+ Add project"
+1. Click on "Create a new Firebase project"
 1. Give it a relevant project name, such as "Opal Local"
-1. Uncheck "Enable Google Analytics for this project"
+1. Uncheck "Enable Google Analytics for this project" and other options that are proposed to you
 1. Click "Create project"

 The "Authentication" and "Realtime Database" features are needed for communication between the apps and backend components.